Welcome to the

 If you would like to be the first to know about these upcoming webinars, please sign up for our “Events and Webinars” e-mailing list!

-New Biological Control Agents for Management of Invasive Plant in Canada
+New Biological Control Agents for Management of Invasive Plants in Canada

 This webinar reviews the research steps required to implement biological control programs for invasive plants in Canada with specific focus on new biological control agents for Phragmites, Knotweeds, Swallow-worts, and Garlic Mustard.
 Presented by Ian Jones and Michael McTavish, Smith Forest Health Lab University of Toronto and Agriculture & Agri-food Canada (ACCC).